rpajanssen/java-triangle/exception-handling/after/README.md

 # What?

-This example project will demonstrate good exceptionhandling in your REST resources.
+This example project will demonstrate proper exception handling in your REST resources.

 # Requirements